Winston Gerschtanowitz: Career

-In 2017, Gerschtanowitz left RTL4 and switched to SBS6 where he would be presenting large studio shows.
+In 2017, Gerschtanowitz left RTL 4 and switched to SBS6 where he would be presenting large studio shows.
 His first program at SBS6 was Wat vindt Nederland?.
-He would later also present It takes 2 with Gordon.
+He later also presented It takes 2 with Gordon.

-Gerschtanowitz would feature as extra in several movies, most notable of which the 2004 movie Gay.
+Gerschtanowitz featured as extra in several movies, most notable of which the 2004 movie Gay.

 Off-screen

 Winston Gerschtanowitz is the owner and founder of Media Republic.
 Media Republic specialized in creating multimedia television formats.
 He produced Jong Zuid (a soap for smartphones) and 2GOTV (a television channel for mobile platforms).

 Between 2015 and 2016, Gerschtanowitz served as CCO of Talpa Media.

 Personal life

-On 9 juli 2011, Gerschtanowitz married Renate Verbaan.
+On 9 July 2011, Gerschtanowitz married Renate Verbaan.
 The two already had two sons before marrying, born in 2008 and 2010.

 Gerschtanowitz is an amateur golfer.
 He has handicap 13.5.
 In 2009, he participated in the Pro-Am of the KLM Open in the team of Peter Hedblom.